Getting Started¶

 After logging in, follow these steps to set up your home.

-Each integration shows a connection status indicator.
-You can connect and disconnect integrations without restarting the engine.
+Each integration shows a connection status indicator (green = connected).
+You can start, stop, or reload an integration without restarting the engine.

 Tip